-Bahas, Gramatidis & Partners Tel: +30 210 3318 170 26 Filellinon Street Fax: +30 210 3318 171 105 58 Athens Email: d.emvalomenos@bahagram.com Greece URL: www.bahagram.com
+Tel: +30 210 3318 170 Fax: +30 210 3318 171

+Email: d.emvalomenos@bahagram.com

+URL: www.bahagram.com

-Bahas, Gramatidis & Partners traces its origins to Law Office Marios Bahas in 1970.
+Bahas, Gramatidis & Partners (BGP) traces its origins to Law Office Marios Bahas in 1970.
 In 1988, the original firm merged with Law Office Yanos Gramatidis to form Bahas, Gramatidis & Associates with the participation of Dimitris Emvalomenos in 1990.
-Finally, in 2002, Bahas, Gramatidis & Associates merged with the Law Offices of Athanassios Felonis & Associates and Spyros Alexandris & Associates, to form Bahas, Gramatidis & Partners.
+Finally, in 2002, Bahas, Gramatidis & Associates merged with the Law Offices of Athanassios Felonis and Spyros Alexandris to form Bahas, Gramatidis & Partners.

-At the core of the Firm's practice is the representation of corporations, financial institutions, investment banks, non-profit entities and individuals in complex financial and corporate transactions and litigation.
-Headquartered in the city of Athens, the Firm has associated offices in 35 countries.
-Bahas, Gramatidis & Partners' corporate team advises companies and businesses on a daily basis on all aspects of carrying on business in Greece, from commercial regulatory matters to regulatory compliance.
+At the core of the Firm's practice is the representation of any kind of legal entity, such as corporations, financial institutions, investment banks, non-profit entities and individuals, in complex financial and corporate transactions and ADR/litigation.
+BGP's commercial law team advises legal entities and individuals on a daily basis on all aspects of doing business in Greece, from commercial transactions to regulatory matters and compliance.
+The Firm represents several multinational companies that are leaders in their respective business areas, in complex advisory work and ADR/litigation.
+BGP has developed unique expertise in product liability/safety, led by its Deputy Managing Partner Dimitris Emvalomenos and recognised worldwide.

-The Firm has developed a unique expertise in product liability/safety, recognised worldwide.
-The Firm is part of established networks promoting, among other topics, product liability and related issues, such as the European Justice Forum, the University of Oxford, DRI Europe, World Law Group, and the International Society of Primerus Law Firms.
-The Firm represents a good number of multinational companies who are leaders in their respective business areas, through complex advisory work and litigation.
+Headquartered in the city of Athens, BGP has associated offices in 35 countries and is part of established worldwide networks promoting, among other practice areas, product liability and related matters, such as the European Justice Forum, DRI Europe, IADC, World Law Group, and the International Society of Primerus Law Firms.